- Home

 T. S. Eliot was baptised at Finstock on 29 June 1927 and the novelist Barbara Pym, who lived at Finstock after her retirement, is buried in the churchyard and has a commemorative plaque in the church.
 The church also contains a stained glass window and mural tablet in memory of Sir Arthur du Cros, inventor of the pneumatic tyre - at one time Dunlop even produced a Finstock tyre - whose family lived in Finstock Manor and whose family mausoleum is in the churchyard.

 For our Easter service we join together with Leafield Primary School to present the Easter story at St Michael and All Angels Church in Leafield.
-This is a wonderful opportunity for the two schools to work together and for the children to build new friendships.
+This is a wonderful opportunity for the two schools to work together, for the children to build new friendships, and develop our community.

 We fall into the Forest Edge Benefice which consists of five churches and four parishes.
 Please use the link here to find out more Forest Edge Benefice